slackhack/ProgressBarDemo/README.md

   * Not tested on older browsers
   * Uses the ECMA5.1 syntax, rather than ECMA6
   * I have not added the npm packages into the repository
-  * Only a handful unit tests to highlight how Jest tests are created
+  * There is only a handful unit tests to highlight how Jest tests are created
+  * The final javascript file is not minified - uglify just refused to work!

 ### Running the Unit Tests